The ghost of Thanksgiving past

 Dr. D. in Ixtapa-Zihuatanejo.

 So, I’m in Mexico, visiting mi familia, and the whole time, everyone keeps reminding me that I’m an americano.
 Just look at me in the picture.
-I’m sitting on green, white, and red bench wearing an Ixtapa-Zihuatanejo tourist t-shirt.
+I’m sitting on a green, white, and red bench wearing an Ixtapa-Zihuatanejo tourist t-shirt.
 Now, be honest with me.
 Do I look American or Mexican?
 Okay, please tell me after you finish reading this post.
 I think I’d rather not hear your answer right now.

 It’s December 30, 2008, and I’m at my cousin house visiting because all her brothers and sisters are coming in for New Year’s Eve.
 She has an impromptu dinner because, unexpectedly, she is expecting about thirty guests in her house.
-No one complains about the fast food (fast for Mexico) that we eat buffet style on styrofoam plates.
-I already have my food and I’m eating in the living room at the opposite side of the house where the food is on the table in the dining room.
+No one complains about the fast food (fast for Mexico) that we eat buffet style on Styrofoam plates.
+I already have my food and I’m eating in the living room on the opposite side of the house where the food is on the table in the dining room.

 Suddenly, one cousin begins to speak Spanish with a fake American accent.
 Then, someone else joins in the conversation with his fake American accent.
-Before you know it, about ten people are speaking Spanish with a fake American accents.
+Before you know it, about ten people are speaking Spanish with a fake American accent.
 I think it’s rather funny.
 Much laughter ensues until my cousin notices me.
 Everyone immediately stops talking in Spanish with their fake American accent and everyone looks at me.
 My cousin asks me if I was offended.
 Actually, I tell her, I thought it was very funny.
 I had never heard Mexicans talk in fake American accents before, so I kind of enjoyed it.
 I heard other people talking like Americans on my trip through Mexico, but they always stopped when they noticed I was near.
-Everyone seems to think I’m an americano.
+Everyone thinks I’m an americano.
 To be honest, I’m not sure what I am!

 My cousin’s husband (my cousin-in-law?) constantly reminded me that I looked American.
 He couldn’t explain why, but he said I didn’t look Mexican.
 Other people told me the same thing.
 I’m sure my skin color had nothing to do with it because Mexicans come in all shades, from dark to light.
-Perhaps it was my gray hair?
+Perhaps, it was my gray hair?
 Mexicans my age, in general, don’t have as much gray hair as me.
-Maybe it was my clothing.
+Maybe, it was my clothing.
 All my clothes were bought in America.
 Okay, I bought some of them in Wal-Mart in Evergreen Park, Illinois, but they don’t sell the same clothes at the Wal-Marts in Mexico.
 I just don’t get it.
 I have cousins in Mexico who look more American than me, but everyone immediately recognized them as Mexicans.

 Conversely, when I’m in Chicago, Mexicans approach me and immediately speak to me in Spanish.
 How did they know I speak Spanish if I look American?
 Wouldn’t that make me Mexican?
 When I’m in Mexico, my cousins eventually concede that I am, in fact, Mexican.
 Unlike other Mexicans who go back to Mexico to visit their familia, I do eat all kinds of Mexican food and I do understand EVERYTHING they say, including all the colloquialisms and swear words.
 I always seem to blend in with my familia.
 Until someone points out that I don’t look mexicano!